-Although plus sized doesn’t necessarily equate to being overweight – taller guys, stocky guys, and those with bigger chests all come under the category of ‘plus sized’ – there will often be concerns from retailers that selling larger clothing sizes will be seen as accepting unhealthy lifestyles amongst their wearers.
+Although plus size doesn’t necessarily equate to being overweight, taller guys, stocky guys, and those with bigger chests all come under the category of ‘plus-sized’.
+There will often be concerns from retailers that selling larger men’s clothing sizes will be seen as accepting unhealthy lifestyles amongst their wearers.

 It can be hard to maintain a trim physique in today’s climate with longer working hours, the need for ‘on-the-go’ food options and limited hours for gym time during the day.
-We are however also the most informed generation regarding the importance of exercise and nutrition and many overweight men are now trying to shift their unwanted pounds.
+We are, however, also the most informed generation when it comes to the importance of exercise and nutrition.

-- 2 The Fit in Fashion for Plus Size Men
+- 2 The Fit in Plus Size Men’s Fashion

 - 3 Plus Size Fashion Tips for Men